Powered by Blogger.

 No comments

-Last Wednesday was one of those days that felt like a warm hug from the past — a rare and much-needed catch-up session with my best friend, Najihah.
-We’ve been inseparable since high school, like two peas in a pod.
-But as we grew older, life naturally took us on different paths.
-Work, responsibilities, and adulting, in general, kept us busy.
-Despite everything, we always make it a point to see each other at least once a month.
-It’s our little promise — to pause our hectic lives and just be in the moment together.
+Last Wednesday was one of those days that felt like a warm hug from the past.
+A rare and much-needed catch-up with my best friend Najihah.
+We’ve been inseparable since high school, macam kacang dalam pod.
+But as we grew older, life decided to do its thing and take us on different paths.
+Work, responsibilities, adulting in general, all busy stuff.
+Tapi somehow, we always make sure to meet at least once a month.
+Our little promise to pause the chaos and just hang out together.

-Whenever we meet, it’s like unloading a month’s worth of tea, problems, funny stories, and updates.
-Nothing is ever off-limits.
-It’s raw, real, and always full of laughter and sometimes even tears.
-That’s the beauty of our friendship.
+Whenever we meet, it’s like dumping a whole month of tea, problems, funny stories, and random updates all at once.
+Nothing is off-limits.
+It’s raw, real, and full of laughter, and sometimes, okay fine, even a few tears slip in.
+That’s the beauty of our friendship, honestly.

-For this month’s meet-up, we kept things simple and close to home.
-We went to Kulim Central, which is honestly just around the corner from where we live — but hey, it's not always about the destination, right?
-It’s the company that matters most.
+For this month’s meet-up, we kept things super simple and dekat rumah je.
+We went to Kulim Central, which honestly is just around the corner from where we live.
+But honestly, it’s not always about the destination.
+The company is what really matters, and I swear, good company can make even the tiniest mamak feel like a five-star experience.

 We kicked off our little date with lunch at Myeondong Tteokbokki.
-Najihah was craving their Seondubu Jjigae like crazy, and of course, I had to be the supportive best friend.
-Now, let me be real with you — I’m not exactly the biggest fan of Korean food.
+Najihah was craving their Seondubu Jjigae like crazy and of course I had to be the supportive best friend.
+Honestly, I’m not really a huge fan of Korean food.
 It’s just not my thing.
-But seeing Najihah so excited about it made it all worth it.
-I settled for a simple chicken porridge and we sat down to enjoy our food, pouring out stories from our past few weeks.
-The laughter, the side glances, the "remember that one time..." — it felt like high school all over again.
+But seeing Najihah so excited made it all worth it.
+I ended up with a simple chicken porridge and we sat down to eat, spilling all the stories from the past few weeks.
+The laughter, the side glances, the "remember that one time" moments, it honestly felt like high school all over again.

 Here’s to many more spontaneous meet-ups, deep conversations, and of course, more pistachio Llaollao.